Postoperative Instructions

 DO

-- It is okay to shower five days after surgery but try to avoid the spray hitting the incision area.
+• It is okay to take shower on day 5 after surgery.
+Avoid the spray hitting the incision.

-- While showering, cover the wound area with an impermeable dressing and change it after the shower; try to expose the incision to the open air as much as possible if there are no drainage pipes in place.
+• While taking shower, cover incision with impermeable dressing and change it after the shower; keep incision open to air if no drainage.

-- Watch for signs of infection including a body temperature higher than 101, local redness or drainage issues.
-Call our office immediately if you develop any of those signs.
+• Watch for signs of infection including body temperature higher than 101, local redness or drainage.
+Call our office if develop any of those signs.

 DON’T

-- Remember: NO BLT for 3 months.
-This means no bending, no lifting anything heavier than 5 Lb and no twisting.
+• Remember: NO BLT!! for 3 months (no bending, no lifting anything heavier than 5 Lb, no twisting).

-- Absolutely NO tobacco products or nicotine substitutes (chewing gums, patches etc.) for 3 months after surgery – nicotine can stop bones healing.
+• Absolutely NO tobacco products or nicotine-containing substitutes (chewing gums, patches etc.) for 3 months after surgery – it stops bone healing.

-- Do not drive or operate heavy machinery while on pain medication.
+• Do not drive or operate heavy machinery while on pain medications.

 How to reach us: